Eugene von Guerard: Australia

 Von Guerard's paintings were also purchased by the Art Gallery of New South Wales including Waterfall, Strath Creek (1862), Sydney Heads (1865) and Milford Sound, New Zealand (1877–1879) among many others.

 The State Library of New South Wales in Sydney holds 32 sketchbooks which cover von Guerard’s twenty-eight years in Australia and also the period of his early travels in the Rhineland and Italy and his return to Europe after 1881.
 The drawings include pencil sketches, detailed pen and ink or pencil drawings, and a few with colour added and include works done on scientific expeditions with Alfred William Howitt and Georg von Neumayer, the meteorologist.
 The sketchbooks cover Italy and Germany, 1835–1852, Australia, 1854–1891, and the English sketchbook, 1891–1900.

 The only known copy of von Guerard's 1852–1854 diary of his time on the goldfields is held in England.
 But a typescript translation made from the original German is held in the State Library of New South Wales.
-This translation has been digitised and can be viewed online.
 It consists of one volume of bound extracts from von Guerard's journal, 18 August 1852 – 16 March 1854, with ten original ink illustrations pasted onto leaves at end of volume.
-Extracts cover his departure from Gravesend England on board the Windermere and the voyage out to Melbourne, his stay at the Eureka and Ballarat goldfields and his departure to Geelong.
+Extracts cover his departure from Gravesend, England, on board the Windermere and the voyage out to Melbourne, his stay at the Eureka and Ballarat goldfields and his departure to Geelong.
 The translation may have been made by his daughter, Victoria, who was born in Australia and married an Englishman.
 For a short time, he lived in Daylesford and created several paintings of the area.

 In 1870 von Guerard was appointed the first Master of the School of Painting at the National Gallery of Victoria, where he was to influence the training of artists for the next 11 years.
 His reputation, high at the beginning of this period, had faded somewhat towards the end because of his rigid adherence to picturesque subject matter and detailed treatment in the face of the rise of the more intimate Heidelberg School style.
 Amongst his pupils were Frederick McCubbin and Tom Roberts.
 Von Guerard retired from his position at the National Gallery School the end of 1881 and departed for Europe in January 1882.
 In 1891 his wife died.
 Two years later, he lost his investments in the Australian bank crash and he lived in poverty until his death in Chelsea, London, on 17 April 1901.